-He is a Visiting Professor at the Universities of Leeds (School of Electronic and Electrical Engineering), Liverpool (Department of Electrical Engineering and Electronics) and Surrey (Faculty of Engineering and Physical Sciences).
+He is an Honorary Professor at the Universities of Glasgow (College of Science and Engineering) and Liverpool (Department of Electrical Engineering and Electronics), and, a Visiting Professor at the Universities of Kent (School of Engineering), Leeds (School of Electronic and Electrical Engineering) and Surrey (Faculty of Engineering and Physical Sciences).
 He is also a Non-Executive Director of LA Techniques Ltd (a UK SME based in Surbiton, Surrey) and Director of n3m-labs (the joint NPL/University of Surrey 'Nonlinear Microwave Measurement and Modelling Laboratories').

 Nick has twice been the recipient of the IET Measurement Prize (in 1995 and 2005) and holds ten Best Paper awards from international scientific conferences.
 He takes lead roles in several international activities in this area, including:

 - General Chair – European Microwave Week (EuMW), 2021